jstolarek/dc-card-maker-script/README.md

 Bundled software, credits, and licenses
 =======================================

-`dc-card-maker.sh` is distributed under the terms of GPL2 license -- see `licenses/LICENSE-dc-card-maker-script` file.
+`dc-card-maker.sh` is distributed under the terms of GPL2 license - see `licenses/LICENSE-dc-card-maker-script` file.

-This repo also contains the following additional software and data file created by other people:
+This repo also contains the following additional software and data files created by other people:

   * `tools/iso9660.py` was written by Barney Gale and is distributed under the